 Robert W. Simmons III, EdD

-A native of Detroit, Michigan, Dr. Robert W. Simmons III is an assistant professor in the School of Education at Loyola University Maryland, a member of the nationally recognized social justice collaborative Edchange, and a columnist for The Village Celebration.
+A native of Detroit, Michigan, Dr. Robert W. Simmons III is Associate Professor of Urban Education in the School of Education at Loyola University Maryland, a member of the nationally recognized social justice collaborative Edchange, and a columnist for The Village Celebration.
 As a former middle school science teacher in the Detroit Public Schools, Robert was nominated twice as the Walt Disney National Teacher of the Year and once for the Whitney and Elizabeth MacMillan Foundation Outstanding Educator Award.
 Robert has been a fellow with the Woodrow Wilson Fellowship Foundation and participated in the Japan Fulbright Memorial Fund.